uk-gov-mirror/ONSdigital.companies-house-big-data-project/readme.md

 ### XBRL
 1. Web-scrape all XBRL data from the companies house accounts website.
-2. Unpack xbrl files and parse them using xml / html method (BeautifulSoup), converting them into there csv equivalents.
+2. Unpack xbrl files
+3. Process and parse xml data / html method (BeautifulSoup), converting them into there csv equivalents.
+4. Append xbrl csv file on an annual basis
+5. Convert XBRL melt tables to Pivot tables.
-3. Filter csv files to produce subsets of the xbrl tags tah tare required for various internal ONS stakeholders.
+6. Filter csv files to produce subsets of the xbrl tags taht are required for various internal ONS stakeholders.
 ### PDF
 1. Web-scrape filled accounts from companies house as pdf data.
 2. Convert each page of the pdf into separate images.